slightlyoff/history_api/app_history.md

 ### Inspection of the app history list

 In addition to the current entry, the entire list of app history entries can be inspected, using `appHistory.entries()`, which returns an array of `AppHistoryEntry` instances.
-(Recall that all app history entries are same-origin and for the current frame, so this is not a security issue.)
+(Recall that all app history entries are same-origin contiguous entries for the current frame, so this is not a security issue.)

 This solves the problem of allowing applications to reliably store state in an `AppHistoryEntry`'s `state` property: because they can inspect the values stored in previous entries at any time, it can be used as real application state storage, without needing to keep a side table like one has to do when using `history.state`.